a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

         * Usable for 30 seconds withouth reauthentication
         * Enrolling new biometric factors will invalidate the key
     5. We want extra long nonces!
 (Default: 64 bytes)
-    6. Checking and invalidating challenges is handled by an RDBMS (not shown here, roll your own!)
+    6. Checking and invalidating challenges is handled by a Redis-backed cache (not shown here, roll your own!)

+    Instead of passing a `Makoto` instance, it is also possible to directly use bare configuration parameters directly, as if configuring Makoto, to cut out the middle-man in code.

 ###  Handling Requests
 This example assumes Ktor.
 Since this is an example environment, TLS is omitted for brevity.